 More thought goes into the countertop, cabinets, appliances, and layout of a kitchen, but one detail that anyone building or remodeling a kitchen shouldn't overlook is the backsplash.
-A stacked stone backsplash using our rock panels is a unique take on the strip of space commonly found between the cabinets and countertop and you might be surprised that it'll end up being the first thing people see and talk about.
+A stacked stone backsplash using our rock panels or natural stone tile is a unique take on the strip of space commonly found between the cabinets and countertop and you might be surprised that it'll end up being the first thing people see and talk about.

 STACKED STONE BACKSPLASHES REALLY ROCK